top of page

 Founder | CEO | Chairman

-Anthony is the Founder of the Liberatory Creative model and organization.
+Anthony is the Founder of the Liberatory Creative model, framework, and organization.
 Born and raised in south Los Angeles, Anthony is a third-generation college graduate, and liberatory creative educator.
 He attended the University of California, Santa Barbara where he earned degrees in sociology and Black studies.
 Anthony also attended the University of Oklahoma where he earned his masters in education administration and supervision of curriculum.
 He is a Teach For America Tulsa alumni.
 As a corps member and Alumni he has led and coached new and seasoned teachers at the Phoenix and Tulsa Institutes for six years.
 He was also the regional Executive Director of the African American Affinity organization.

 Anthony utilizes his national experience serving and co-creating with communities such as North Tulsa (Greenwood Black Wall Street), Phoenix, Denver, Los Angeles and New York City (Harlem).
 He has served in various capacities from school teacher, literacy director, special education director, director of school culture and family engagement, regional diversity equity and inclusion director, district administrator, and school principal.
 He is a servant leader and a community organizer committed to dismantling oppressive mindsets and systems.